core-infra-svcs/dashboard-api-go/client/docs/NetworksNetworkIdMerakiAuthUsersAuthorizations.md

 `func (o *NetworksNetworkIdMerakiAuthUsersAuthorizations) HasExpiresAt() bool`

 HasExpiresAt returns a boolean if a field has been set.

+### GetAuthorizedByName

+`func (o *NetworksNetworkIdMerakiAuthUsersAuthorizations) GetAuthorizedByName() string`

+GetAuthorizedByName returns the AuthorizedByName field if non-nil, zero value otherwise.

+### GetAuthorizedByNameOk

+`func (o *NetworksNetworkIdMerakiAuthUsersAuthorizations) GetAuthorizedByNameOk() (*string, bool)`

+GetAuthorizedByNameOk returns a tuple with the AuthorizedByName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAuthorizedByName

+`func (o *NetworksNetworkIdMerakiAuthUsersAuthorizations) SetAuthorizedByName(v string)`

+SetAuthorizedByName sets AuthorizedByName field to given value.

+### HasAuthorizedByName

+`func (o *NetworksNetworkIdMerakiAuthUsersAuthorizations) HasAuthorizedByName() bool`

+HasAuthorizedByName returns a boolean if a field has been set.

+### GetAuthorizedByEmail

+`func (o *NetworksNetworkIdMerakiAuthUsersAuthorizations) GetAuthorizedByEmail() string`

+GetAuthorizedByEmail returns the AuthorizedByEmail field if non-nil, zero value otherwise.

+### GetAuthorizedByEmailOk

+`func (o *NetworksNetworkIdMerakiAuthUsersAuthorizations) GetAuthorizedByEmailOk() (*string, bool)`

+GetAuthorizedByEmailOk returns a tuple with the AuthorizedByEmail field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAuthorizedByEmail

+`func (o *NetworksNetworkIdMerakiAuthUsersAuthorizations) SetAuthorizedByEmail(v string)`

+SetAuthorizedByEmail sets AuthorizedByEmail field to given value.

+### HasAuthorizedByEmail

+`func (o *NetworksNetworkIdMerakiAuthUsersAuthorizations) HasAuthorizedByEmail() bool`

+HasAuthorizedByEmail returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)